Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to protect your boat from damage, theft and anything else under the sun.

-Compare boat insurance coverage
+Compare boat insurance policies

 How does boat insurance work?

-Just like car insurance, boat insurance policies will only pay out if the person operating the vessel at the time of the accident is covered by that policy.
+Just like car insurance, boat insurance policies often only pay out if the person operating the vessel at the time of the accident is covered by that policy.
 But unlike car insurance, liability coverage isn’t a legal requirement in most places — though it’s included in almost all policies.

 One of the most important things to consider is what you use the boat for.
-Fishing, racing, pleasure cruising and commuting all pose different risks, which will affect the price and conditions of your insurance policy.
-Some types of coverage can be extended to cover multiple uses, or can even cover possessions stored onboard.
+Fishing, racing, pleasure cruising and commuting all pose different risks, which will affect the price and conditions of your policy.
+Some types of coverage can be extended to cover multiple uses, or even cover possessions stored onboard.

 What does boat insurance cover?